faceyspacey/flush-chunks-boilerplate-babel-chunknames/README.md

 ## Contributing
-We use [commitizen](https://github.com/commitizen/cz-cli), so run `npm run commit` to make commits.
+We use [commitizen](https://github.com/commitizen/cz-cli), so run `npm run cm` to make commits.
 A command-line form will appear, requiring you answer a few questions to automatically produce a nicely formatted commit.